What are your courses like?

 1. Have a look through the testimonials on our ‘message board’

-2. Watch this 12 minute clip as many times as you like.
+2. There is a 12 minute clip that you can watch as many times as you like posted onto our You Tube channel.
+Here is the clip.
 This is a good way to desensitize yourself to what happens onboard the aircraft and provides some reassuring answers to some of the common questions that nervous flyers have.

 Can I bring someone with me for support?

 Yes of course.
-Please call the office on 01423 714900 and this will cost £100+VAT for someone to join you for the flight.
+Please call the office on 01423 714900 and this will cost £100+VAT for someone to join you for the flight only.
+It is also worth considering whether you actually need to bring a companion.
+Sometimes, our well meaning relatives, will make it too easy to back out if we crumble…Only bring a companion if you genuinely know that they are definitely needed.

 How successful are your courses?